SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/rds.md

 Use this dashboard to:
 * Obtain count of slow queries and unique slow queries.
-* Identify number of Slow queries by user,host and command type along with slow queries over time by user and database.
+* Identify number of Slow queries by user, host and command type along with slow queries over time by user and database.
 * Monitor average execution time by SQL command.
 * Obtain unique slow queries along with execution time, analysing minimum, maximum, average, and many more.
 * Obtain time comparison between number of slow queries and their execution time over 1 day or 1 week.